DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 ---
 # Parameters Overview

-You can use report parameters to pass data to a report before it has been published.
+You can use report parameters to pass data to a report before it is generated.
 Parameter values are specified in Print Preview's **Parameters** panel.

 ## Add Parameters